dlubal-software/RFEM_Python_Client/Examples/SteelDesign/README.md

 > ``🛈`` **Note**:
-The add-in is password protected with the password xlwings.
+The add-in is password protected with the password `xlwings`.
 For debugging or to add new extensions, you need to unprotect it.
-Alternatively, you can also install the add-in via xlwings addin install --unprotected.
+Alternatively, you can also install the add-in via `xlwings addin install --unprotected`.

 ## Adding Python Interpreter